FAQs

 What is the difference between Māori and general constituencies?

-Horizons Regional Council has established Māori constituencies.
-Members of Māori constituencies are elected by those enrolled to vote on the respective Māori electoral roll; similarly members of general constituencies are elected by those enrolled to vote on the respective general electoral roll.
+Horizons Regional Council has Māori constituencies.
+Councillors for Māori constituencies are elected by those enrolled to vote on the respective Māori electoral roll.
+Councillors for general constituencies are elected by those enrolled to vote on the general electoral roll.

 Elections